amdegroot/ssd.pytorch/README.md

 - Running `python -m demo.live` opens the webcam and begins detecting!

 ## TODO
-We have accumulated the following to-do list, which you can expect to be done in the very near future
+We have accumulated the following to-do list, which we hope to complete in the near future
 - Still to come:
   * Train SSD300 with batch norm
   * Add support for SSD512 training and testing
-  * Add support for COCO dataset
   * Create a functional model definition for Sergey Zagoruyko's [functional-zoo](https://github.com/szagoruyko/functional-zoo)